OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ```

 You can optionally inspect the generated service template.
-This template contains only the nodes required for the enterprise variant.
+This template contains only the elements required for the enterprise plan.
+Notably, the enterprise deployment artifacts is present and configured to use the MySQL dialect.

 ```shell linenums="1"
 # (optional) Inspect service template